Deadly-Forces/ExpenseCalculator/README.md

 First Input Your Income and Click on `set income` Button so that it can calulate the remaining Amount left with you after expense.
 # Note
 This Application Runs on installation of tkinter
-To install tkinter, you can run:
+To install tkinter, you can run this commandin the terminal:
 ```bash
 pip install tkinter
 ```